swup/progress-plugin/readme.md

 How long to wait before showing the progress bar, in milliseconds.

 Set to `0` to always display the progress bar, even on fast requests.

+### hideImmediately

+If `false`, the progress bar will always finish it's animation to `width: 100%` before hiding itself.